1 – Value for Money

 The dockyard of Alanya (Tersane) is widely considered to be the first built in all of the Mediterranean region.
 Constructed in 1227, it has a width of 56 metres and a maximum depth of 44 metres.

 Another site of importance is the Damlataş Cave.
 This sits at the foot of the castle hill and was discovered, by accident, as recently as 1948.
 It has a maximum depth of 50 metres and a height of 15 metres – its standout features are the stalagmites and stalagtites that have formed over the years.
-The cave is popularly known as an ‘curing cave’ due to the widespread belief in its capability to ease respiratory complaints – indeed, most of the early visitors were local residents who suffered from asthma.
+The cave is popularly known as a ‘curing cave’ due to the widespread belief in its capability to ease respiratory complaints – indeed, most of the early visitors were local residents who suffered from these complaints.

-Cappodocia – the most visually striking region in all of Turkey, where natural erosion has formed a ‘moonscape’ of caves, pinnacles and ‘fairy chimneys’ amongst the dramatic folds of the soft volcanic rock.
-Prime activities here include exploration of the painted cave churches, flying in a hot air balloon by dawn, hiking in the Rose Valley and spending a night in a cave room with all modern comforts.
+Cappodocia – the most visually striking region in all of Turkey, where natural erosion has formed a ‘moonscape’ of caves, pinnacles and ‘fairy chimneys’ amongst the folds of the soft volcanic rock.
+Prime activities here include exploration of the painted cave churches, flying in a hot air balloon by dawn, hiking in the Rose Valley and spending a night in a cave hotel with all modern comforts.

 Pamukkale – Derived from natural springs on a plateau that overlooks the ancient (and remarkably preserved) city of Hierapolis, calcite-rich waters have created a stunning ‘cotton castle’ landscape made up of mineral forests, petrified waterfalls and a series of terraced basins.